codertsv/codertsv.github.io/README.md

 Author information be found in the `/_data/authors.yml` data file.

-To add an author copy the following test into that file replacing the appropriate variables.
+To add an author copy the following text into `authors.yml` replacing the appropriate variables.

 ```YAML
 Kevin Bairos-Novak: